SanjaySaharan243/SanjaySaharan243/README.md

 ## 🧑‍💻 **About Me**

-I’m passionate Computer Science Engineer from Lovely Professional University (LPU).<br>I specialize in Artificial Intelligence, Machine Learning, Deep Learning, NLP, Speech Processing, and Computer Vision.<br><br>I love building real-world AI solutions and solving complex problems through clean and scalable code.
-I’ve worked on AI-based projects such as speech recognition, chatbots, and deepfake detection using modern frameworks like TensorFlow, PyTorch, Flask, OpenCV, and more.<br><br>My learning style is simple: build → break → improve.<br>I believe in consistency, creativity, and continuous growth.
+I’m Sanjay, a Computer Science Engineering student at Lovely Professional University (LPU) with a strong interest in Artificial Intelligence and Machine Learning.
+I enjoy building real-world AI solutions using Machine Learning, Deep Learning, NLP, Speech Processing, and Computer Vision.

+I’ve worked on projects like speech recognition systems, AI chatbots, and deepfake detection, using tools such as Python, TensorFlow, PyTorch, OpenCV, Flask, and Streamlit.
+During my AI internship at Source Hub IT, I gained hands-on experience with end-to-end ML workflows—from data processing to model deployment.

+My learning philosophy is simple: build → break → improve.
+I believe in consistency, problem-solving, and continuous growth, and I’m always eager to contribute to impactful AI-driven projects.
 ---

 <div align="center">